ricardonunez-io/servercomponents/app/(posts)/what-are-react-server-components/rsc.md

 <ServerRenderingAnimation caption={"Press play for a rough visualization on what server-side rendering does."} />

-You can think of that HTML string as a screenshot of the very first frame you see when a page loads before any animations, state changes, effects, etc. happen.
+That string of HTML might look something like this in a basic React app, and you can think of it as a screenshot of the very first frame you see when loading a page before any animations, state changes, effects, etc. happen.
 For example:

 ```js
 `<html><head><title>My App</></head><body><div id="root"><div class="App"><h1>Hello World!</></div></div></body></html>`